chandrakoushik05/MyProject/README.md

 cd MyProject

 3. Install dependencies (if any):
-# e.g., mvn clean install
-# or npm install

 **Running the Project**

 Explain how to launch or run the project locally.
-For example:
-# if it’s a Java application
-java -jar target/myproject.jar
+For example: java -jar target/myproject.jar
-# or if it’s a web app
 npm start
 Then open http://localhost:8080 in your browser (replace with correct port) (Add any configuration, environment variables setup, or database connection details if relevant.)